regenwatchdog/regenwatchdog.github.io/_estates/camden/emminsterhinstock.md

 <img src="/images/abbeyroadmasterplan.png" class="img-fluid rounded img-thumbnail">

+Outline planning permission was granted for the scheme in 2013.

 Phase 1 of the scheme is already completed and homes are currently being marketed by Camden's in-house marketing group: [https://thecamdencollection.co.uk/private-sale/abbey-road-cross](https://thecamdencollection.co.uk/private-sale/abbey-road-cross)

 <img src="/images/ccollection.png" class="img-fluid rounded img-thumbnail">

-The Mayor [approved funding](/approved/funding/) for the scheme in November 2018 and [exempted](/approved/ballotexemptions) exempted it from his requirement to ballot residents on the demolition of their homes.
+The Mayor [approved funding](/approved/funding/) for phase 3 of the scheme in November 2018 and [exempted](/approved/ballotexemptions) it from his requirement to ballot residents on the demolition of their homes.